Nizare7/-SEHPC_DevOps_Part2_ElZiani_Fonnesu_Grassi/README.md

 Every sensible information (in this case the cluster password and the sylabs token) are stored in Github secrets, so that we don't leave private information to the public.
 Secrets are taken using ${{secrets.SECRET_NAME}}

-PS: The second job is overshadowed by the third job: since jobs are run in parallel and
-    we need the latest image uploaded on Singularity Registry before pulling it in the cluster, the last job builds again the image and uploads it, making the second job redudant, but we'll leave it for demonstrative purposes.